 Press comments on the book:

 Here is a selection of press reviews and interviews for this book.
 You will find further press releases on the book at https://berufebilder.de/reference / press reviews-110-luege /

-- "The 110-related fulfillment of all tasks is more in the way of career success than serving them, journalist and author Simone Janson has discovered ..." --SWR.de, 08.
+- "The 110-related fulfillment of all tasks is in the way of career success rather than serving it.
+That's what journalist and author Simone Janson recognized ... "-SWR.de, 08.
 March 2010

-- getAbstract founder Rolf-Dobelli "... recommends the book to all managers, employees and the self-employed who still have enough sense to realize that they are about to lose it."
+- getAbstract founder Rolf-Dobelli "... recommends the book to all managers, employees and the self-employed who still have enough sense to realize that they are threatening to lose it."

 - Wirtschaftsblatt: "A new guidebook reveals why perfectionists are far more likely to suffer from burnout and frustration than fun at work and a great career."